 Klub Strahov 007, a student favourite in the middle of a university dorm block, artist David Černý’s art and concert space, Meet Factory, and Žižkov stalwart Palác Akropolis are just a few among the many beer-and-amp music clubs that specialise in ear-splitting good times.
-Larger-capacity places like the ‘alternative national theatre’ Divadlo Archa, newly re-opened Boxy, Lucerna and SaSaZu are all terrific venues for live music, DJs and dancing, with world music, gypsy punk, stripped down alt-country, hazy electronics and international bands getting top billing on any given night.
-Chapeau Rouge Club, Red Room, Bunkr Parukářka, Rock Café and Vagon showcase local and expat bands.
+Larger-capacity places like the ‘alternative national theatre’ Divadlo Archa, newly re-opened Boxy, Lucerna and SaSaZu are all terrific venues for live music, DJs and dancing, with world music, gipsy punk, stripped-down alt-country, hazy electronics and international bands getting top billing on any given night.
+Chapeau Rouge Club, Red Room, Bunkr Parukářka, Rock Café and Vagon showcase local and ex-pat bands.
 For DJs, check out Cross Club, Matrix Club, Wakata, and Styx Smart Club.

 - read more about Jazz Clubs

-Nearer the river, Hemingway Bar pours a proper absinthe and numerous other top-shelf spirits, while neighbouring Duende is raucous fun.
+Nearer the river, Hemingway Bar pours proper absinthe and numerous other top-shelf spirits, while neighbouring Duende is raucous fun.
 Across the bridge in Lesser Town, Blue Light and PopoCafePetl offer good drinks and a jazzy vibe; up-tempo Mad Bar feels like a friend’s flat, and Club Ujezd, just beneath Petřín, is three levels of booze-fuelled fun.
 The area behind the National Theatre hosts a handful of bar-restaurants serving dance tunes and late-night eats to hungry partiers: Ultramarin, N11, and Czech-celeb-frequented Solidní Nejistota (Solid Uncertainty).
-The Žižkov and Vinohrady neighbourhoods are hotspots to hang out—in fact there are more bars per capita here than in any other city district in Europe.
-In Vinohrady, on the border of Žižkov, club Radost FX, Zelená Zahrada, Zlutá Pumpa, and the new Dirty Dog Cocktail Bar, are all well-known for food, drink, and fun.
-Hapu, situated between the two districts, is a low-key cocktail bar with cosy couches and plenty of attitude. Žižkov picks are Bukowskí’s, Café Pavlač, and the newly refurbished Blind Eye, a former speakeasy that’s crawling with hipsters.
+The Žižkov and Vinohrady neighbourhoods are hotspots to hang out—in fact; there are more bars per capita here than in any other city district in Europe.
+In Vinohrady, on the border of Žižkov, club Radost FX, Zelená Zahrada, Zlutá Pumpa, and the new Dirty Dog Cocktail Bar are all well-known for food, drink, and fun.
+Hapu, situated between the two districts, is a low-key cocktail bar with cosy couches and plenty of attitudes. Žižkov picks are Bukowskí’s, Café Pavlač, and the newly refurbished Blind Eye, a former speakeasy that’s crawling with hipsters.

 - read more about Bars and Clubs

-Classic Music and Opera
+Classical Music and Opera